Skip available courses

 NOTE: if you have previously completed QC2 or QC28 blended training, you have already completed this eLearning.
 However, you might find it useful to complete this eLearning as a refresher if it has been 12 months or more since last participating.

-This eLearning course is designed to provide information to support clinicians working with consumers at risk of becoming violent or aggressive; and is based on Queensland Health policy, including the Violence risk assessment and management framework – mental health services (the Framework).
+This eLearning course is designed to provide information to support clinicians working with consumers at risk of becoming violent or aggressive; and is based on Queensland Health policy, including the Assessing and Responding to Violence (ARV) Framework (the Framework), formerly known as the Violence risk assessment and management (VRAM) framework.
 It is useful to any clinician working with individuals who may be at risk for exhibiting violence or aggression.

 Specifically, this course will furnish you with knowledge regarding practical elements of working with violence risk in a Queensland Health context including understanding how to apply the Framework, and how to use the Violence Risk Assessment and Management (V-RAM) tool.
 Key concepts related to the assessment of violence risk are covered, including the principles and components of information gathering (evidence based risk factors), collection of collateral information, information sharing, and strategies to overcome common barriers.
 Strategies for conceptualising assessment information are demonstrated, in order to write a useful risk summary.
 A suggested template is provided to help guide your thought process in the workplace.
 Risk management planning is covered next, discussing how to ensure risk management plans are linked to risk summaries, suggested intervention strategies for common violence risk factors, how to distinguish between long-term and short-term risk management strategies, consideration of referrals to specialist forensic services, and reassessment of risk.
 Throughout the eLearning course, vignettes are provided to illustrate the application of content.